Skaled/Skaled-Core/README.md

 For someone who likes to try older version of the software, the software is still compatible with the first version! <br>
 Skaled AI was not meant to be included in an another software. <br>
 The first release was published the 09/11/2022. <br>
-Core is the name I like best for a software that includes more.
+Core is the name I like best for a software that includes more. <br>
-If you could see it, I've released for just a moment v1.4.0 before than the really one that has just got published.
+If you could see it, I've released for just a moment v1.4.0 before than the really one that has just got published. <br>
+This software is the successor of Skaled Manager, was the same idea but it came not how I wanted it.